HarryStevens/party-time/README.md

 #### Arguments
 1. *string* of the party abbreviation or name.
 2. *string* of the party type, either `"abbr"` or `"name"`.
-This is argument is optional. party-time usually can determine the type out by itself, but you can declare it explicitly, just in case.
+This is argument is optional. party-time usually can determine the type by itself, but you can declare it explicitly, just in case.

 #### Examples
 ```js